 The process for choosing a diocesan bishop begins in the diocese.
 However, because of the variety of roles which diocesan bishops have, not only within the Church of England but also in the local community and the nation at large, the choice is not made by representatives of the diocese alone.
 Diocesan representatives work with representatives of the wider Church of England, under the presidency of the Archbishops.

 How do I make my views known?

 There will be a process of consultation that will help us identify the person who could best lead the Diocese of Leicester in the next phase of its journey.
 The Vacancy in See Committee will put together a description of the Diocese and its thoughts on the qualities needed in the next Bishop of Leicester.
-As part of the broader consultation, and because the Bishop of Leicester has a national role, the Appointments Secretaries (Caroline Boddington for the Archbishops and Edward Chaplin for the Prime Minister) will spend two days in the Diocese sometime in the Spring of 2015, meeting a wide range of groups, both church and non church based, to gather their views.
+As part of the broader consultation, and because the Bishop of Leicester has a national role, the Appointments Secretaries (Caroline Boddington for the Archbishops and Edward Chaplin for the Prime Minister) will spend two days in the Diocese sometime in 2015, meeting a wide range of groups, both church and non church based, to gather their views.

 It is possible to pass suggestions to members of the Vacancy in See Committee via Jonathan Kerry, our Diocesan Secretary, who is secretary to the Committee.

 What does the Vacancy in See Committee do?

 The role of the Vacancy in See Committee is as follows;